pymupdf/PyMuPDF/docs/document.rst

     ..
 Attribute:: pageCount

       Contains the number of pages of the document.
 May return 0 for documents with no pages.
 Function *len(doc)* will also deliver this result.

       :type: int

+    ..
+Attribute:: chapterCount

+      *(New in version 1.17.0)*
+      Contains the number of chapters in the document.
+Always at least 1.
+Relevant only for document types with chapter support (EPUB currently).
+Other documents will return 1.

+      :type: int

+    ..
+Attribute:: lastLocation

+      *(New in version 1.17.0)*
+      Contains (chapter, pno) of the document's last page.
+Relevant only for document types with chapter support (EPUB currently).
+Other documents will return *(0, len(doc) - 1)* and *(0, -1)* if it has no pages.

+      :type: int